georgerohan001/Project/README.md

 # **Exercise Sheet Corrector (README file)**

 ## Description
 Welcome!
 You are in the README file of the exercise sheet corrector project!
-If you are not viewing this on Github, then it is recommended that you navigate to **{insert github link here}** for the latest updates and most accurate information.
+If you are not viewing this on Github, then it is recommended that you navigate to **{insert GitHub link here}** for the latest updates and most accurate information.
 The GUI is also refined there so you are certain to have a better experience with the project.

 ## Table of Contents
 - [Disclaimers](#Disclaimers)